senkulabs/breeze-lite/docs/build-chirper.md

 ## Installing Laravel

-If you have already [installed PHP and Composer on your local machine](https://herd.laravel.com/), you may create a new Laravel project via Composer:
+If you have [install PHP and Composer on your local machine](https://herd.laravel.com/), you may create a new Laravel project via Composer:

 ```bash
 composer create-project laravel/laravel chirper